maxchampoux/iBanFirst-API-Company-Creation/services/API Services.md

 URL: /companies/-{id}/releaseDeposit/
 ```

 Congrats!
-At this stage, basically your company should be registered and you should have opened an IBAN account for this company.
-Maybe using our [Onboarding Service](../toto).
-Congratulation!
-Therefore, we will require the registration information on your company:
+At this stage, basically your company should be registered.
+You may use this service to automatically convert your company creation account into a Pro account.
+Otherwise, just send us the IBAN of the account you want to release your capital (it must be an account at your company's name).

+The following data will be required:
 * accountNumber
 * registrationNumber
 * registrationDate
 * Documents : "articleOfAssociationSigned", "proofOfIncorporation",

+Our team will need a quick analysis of the documents you sent before you can enjoy our Pro services.
+The liberation of your funds must follow in the next 48 hours.

 **Parameters:**